 - 1. All requirements of the Graduate School for non-degree graduate students must be met.
 Applicants must have a bachelor's degree from an accredited institution and submit undergraduate transcripts.
-Students are required to file an Approved Program Form (certificate only). - 2.
-A minimum grade point average of 3.00 must be earned for the courses in the certificate program. - 3.
-A grade of "B" or better must be earned in all courses that are prerequisites to other courses.

-- 4. No more than three semester hours of graduate credit may be transferred from a regionallyor nationally-accredited institution for the certificate in Geographic Information Science.
+Students are required to file an Approved Program Form (certificate only). - A minimum grade point average of 3.00 must be earned for the courses in the certificate program. - 3.
+A grade of "B" or better must be earned in all courses that are prerequisites to other courses. - 4.
+No more than three semester hours of graduate credit may be transferred from a regionally-or nationally-accredited institution for the certificate in Geographic Information Science.
 All other Graduate School policies related to transfer credit must be satisfied. - 5.
 All courses for the certificate must be completed within a four-year period beginning with the date of the first course taken for the certificate. - 6.
 All courses in the certificate program can be applied toward the M.S. in Geographic Information Science program.
-(Such students must formally apply for admission to this program and complete all admission requirements, including the GRE and writing sample.) - 7.
-A member of the graduate faculty of the Department of Geology and Geography will serve as the major advisor for the student's certificate program.
+(Such students must formally apply for admission to this program and complete all admission requirements, including the writing sample.
+The GRE will be waived for students who have earned the graduate certificate in Geographic Information Science from Northwest.) - A member of the graduate faculty of the Department of Humanities and Social Sciences will serve as the major advisor for the student's certificate program.